 It will be the hardest work you will ever do, but if you hang in there and you both work at it, it will be worth it.

-Be sure to take some time to consider whether you want to really leave the person or just their behavior -- there's a big difference.
+If you’re thinking of leaving be sure to take some time to consider whether you want to really leave the person or just their behavior – there's a big difference.
 How they're responding to their mistake should be a significant consideration in your decision.
 If they're owning their actions and working to change themselves then that should give you hope.

-Can you relate to the struggle of deciding whether to leave or stay after an affair?
+Can you relate to the struggle of deciding whether to leave your marriage or stay after an affair?
 Please join the conversation and share your experience in a comment to others below.

-Editor's Note: This post was originally published April 3, 2010 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published April 3, 2010, updated on November 21, 2017, and has been updated again for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles